hariprasadraja/mongoqb/Readme.md

 mongoqb uses only one source projects to work properly:
 * [mgo] - a powerfull golang mongodb driver.

-And of course mongodb itself is open source with a [public repository][dill] on GitHub.

 ### Installation
 mongoqb requires [mgo](https://labix.org/mgo) v2 to run.

-Install the dependencies by the following

 To install dependencies, run the below